Why Long-Term Disability Applicants Get Denied

 - Statement from your doctor: You or your attorney need to ask your doctor to provide detailed information on how your injury is preventing you from performing work-related operations.
 These are better than having just data from the insurance company, as these can lead to responses that support denial of the claim.

 If you are filing a long-term disability claim, if should be noted that investigators may follow you for video surveillance via request from your insurance company.
 These investigators will usually look for the filer to be doing tasks that aren’t consistent with a disability claim.
 There are cases where evidence found on video can lead to disapproval of disability benefits.

 In addition, a patient should check with their issued policy and review the summary of a disability definition to verify it can be met.
 There are two types to note: “own occupation” policies means your disability prevents you from performing your specific job, while “any occupation” applies to any type of work.

 Make sure to note any deadlines that are associated with the filing of your claim.
 The majority of individual plans and all group plans covered by ERISA allow for 180 days to appeal a first denial.
 If that timeframe elapses, you will not be able to sue the insurance company in federal court as you did not use administrative appeals.
 It’s best to file immediately, then hire a long-term disability lawyer to help with medical records and other documentation.

 The Role Of A California Long Term Disability Lawyer

 It can be easy to lose out on long-term disability if you’re not careful.
 Following the advice of your doctor and obtaining all associated records can help prevent this, as well as counting on a reliable long term disability lawyer.
-The Law Offices of Dr. Bill LaTour has served disability clients in Colton and surrounding areas since 1994.
-Get more information today by calling (877) 668-9510 or visit us online.
+We’ve been helping disabled individuals in the Greater Los Angeles area, the Inland Empire, and Orange County get the disability benefits they need for years.
+Call Dr. Bill LaTour and his team today at 800-803-5090 or fill out our online form to schedule a free consultation.